DeprecatedCode/redux-fractions/README.md

 import { Provider } from 'react-redux'
 import { createStore } from 'redux'
-import { fractionReducer } from '../../src'
+import { fractionReducer } from 'redux-fractions'

 import { App } from './app'